sh-lee-prml/sh-lee-prml/readme.md

 - Brain-Computer Interface

 ### ✔ News
 - 2022.03: One paper is accepted by IEEE TASLP ([Early Access](https://ieeexplore.ieee.org/abstract/document/9729483))
+- 2022.03: One paper is accepted by ICPR (StyleVC)
 - 2022.01: Three paper are accepted by ICASSP 2022 (Fre-GAN 2, EmoQ-TTS, PVAE-TTS)

 ## 🎉 Publication